On The Fairness Impacts of Hardware Selection in Machine Learning: Fairness analysis in tooling

 \end{theorem}

-This theorem relies on derivations of the Hessian associated with the model loss function and Weyl inequality provided in Theorem \ref{thm:2}.
+This theorem relies on derivations of the Hessian associated with model loss function and Weyl inequality provided in \Cref{thm:2}.
 In other words, Theorem \ref{thm:4} shows that the maximum eigenvalue of the group-specific Hessian is directly linked to how close the samples from that group are to the decision boundary, as measured by the term \( {f}_{\btheta^*_m}(\bm{x}) ( 1 - {f}_{\btheta^*_m}(\bm{x}))\).
 Intuitively, this term is at its maximum when the classifier is most uncertain about its prediction, meaning when \( {f}_{\btheta^*_m}(\bm{x}) \) is close to 0.5.
-Conversely, it reaches a minimum when the classifier is most certain, that is, when \( {f}_{\btheta^*_m}(\bm{x}) \) approaches either 0 or 1 in this binary classification setting.
-This relationship is further elaborated in Proposition \ref{app:p4} (see appendix).
+Conversely, it reaches a minimum when the classifier is most certain, that is, when \( {f}_{\btheta^*_m}(\bm{x}) \) approaches either 0 or 1.
+This relationship is further elaborated in the subsequent proposition.